Fahani/webrobocomp.github.io/page12.md

     </div>

-And thatís it!
+And that‚Äôs it!
 Now we have a whole very basic system in which we can test out programs and libraries.

 ##Troubleshooting

-*   If you get locale warnings in the chroot like **ìLocale not supported by C library.î** or **ìperl: warning: Setting locale failed.î**, then try one or more of these commands:
+*   If you get locale warnings in the chroot like **‚ÄúLocale not supported by C library.‚Äù** or **‚Äúperl: warning: Setting locale failed.‚Äù**, then try one or more of these commands:

 <div class="highlighter-rouge">